juvar/murano-tutorial/source/introduction.rst

 Applications
 ~~~~~~~~~~~~

-The main Murano UI page is an Application Catalog page where users can browse applications available for the tenant.
+The main Murano UI page is an Application page (Murano -> Application Catalog -> Applications),
+where users can browse applications available for the tenant.

-**Murano application** is a set of application binaries, scripts, workflows and UI definitions to install and manage an
-arbitrary software like Tomcat, MySQL, Windows ActiveDirectory  on top of VM or on a bare metal server.
-Workflows
+**Murano application** installs and manages an arbitrary software like Tomcat, MySQL, Windows ActiveDirectory
+on top of VM or on a bare metal server.
+It consists of:
+* software binary distributives
+* shell scripts
+* Murano application code written on MuranoPL (workflows and UI definitions).

-usually contain a set of instructions to provision OpenStack resources: VMs, networks, subnets, floating IPs and volumes.
+**Workflows** usually contain a set of instructions to provision OpenStack resources: VMs, networks, subnets, floating IPs and volumes.
 As soon as infrastructure resources are provisioned Murano workflows will orchestrate software components installation.

-It is important to note that Heat is used for OpenStack resource provisioned and it also can be used for software
+It is important to note that Murano uses Heat to provision OpenStack resources and also can use Heat for software
 components installation via Heat Software orchestration.

 .. image:: images/applications.png